Skip to main content

 • scopes that specify the exact permissions for your cloud to access devices, retrieve device states, and control devices authorized by the user.

-You'll need the above information when registering your Cloud Connector in the Developer Workspace in a later step.
+You'll need the above information when registering your Cloud Connector in the SmartThings CLI in a later step.

 Create Your Cloud Connector